paruchurit/tomcat/index.md

 # Tomcat
 {: #tomcat_runtime}

-The Tomcat runtime on {{site.data.keyword.Bluemix}} is powered by the java_buildpack.
+The Tomcat runtime on PAAS Environment Management Team {{site.data.keyword.Bluemix}} is powered by the java_buildpack.
 {: shortdesc}

 To use the Tomcat runtime on {{site.data.keyword.Bluemix_notm}}, you must specify the java_buildpack with the -b option.
 For example: